 - A list of refereed publications in international journals that resulted from the thesis and in which the nominee is one of the authors,

-- Letters of recommendation from the primary PhD thesis supervisor and two additional independent referees outlining the key contribution of the thesis to Thermodynamics and/or Transport Properties and stating clearly why the contribution is considered to be truly outstanding and thus deserving the Excellence Award,
+- Letters of recommendation from the primary PhD thesis supervisor (letter from nominator) and two additional independent referees outlining the key contribution of the thesis to Thermodynamics and/or Transport Properties and stating clearly why the contribution is considered to be truly outstanding and thus deserving the Excellence Award,

 - An extended abstract of the PhD thesis in English (maximum 10 pages) containing the following information: summary, problem addressed, state of the art, key innovations, applications, implementations and results, references.

 (Upon request a copy of the thesis, as published (this will be returned after the evaluation is completed),